Ahmedaboujeeb/milestone1/README.md

 - HTML code passed validator.w3.org successfully.
 - CSS code passed validator.w3.org successfully.
-- The website fuctions perfectly on Chrome and Safari (MacBook + iphone).
+- The website fuctions perfectly on Chrome, Mozilla and Safari (MacBook + iphone).
-- The webiste is responsive on mutiple devices.
+- The webiste is responsive on mutiple devices with multiple sizes e.g. iphone 6/7/8 (plus), Galaxy S5 etc.
 - Testing plan succeeded.
    - Click on logo to return to home.
    - Links on navbar.
    - Links on footer.
    - Click on phone number to call directly from device.
+   - Click back and forward between the pages won't brake the site.
-   - Classes table responsive on phone.
+   - Classes table responsive on different phone sizes.
    - The form fields show error indicators e.g. email address not in the correct format.
    - Navbar toggle - click on navrbar toggle to expand the menu bar.
    - Navigate between pages.